-FYI: Tromsø is a big city in northern Norway, a major cultural hub with vibrant nightlife, food options, and the chance to see the northern lights (main selling point for tourists) amongst other activities.
+FYI: Tromsø is a big city in northern Norway, a major cultural hub with vibrant nightlife, food options, and the chance to see the northern lights (main attraction for tourists) amongst other activities.
 A lot of people like to spend a couple days here before heading elsewhere.

-The long car journeys might sound unappealing (if, like me, you’re not used to spending much time in a car) but they’re actually totally fine if you drive throughout the day.
-You can make pitstops at pretty places and break for lunch.
+The long car journeys are very manageable if you drive through the day, making pitstops at picturesque spots along the way and breaking for lunch.
 By the way – the hotdogs at the gas stations in Norway are really good.
 I thought my friend was joking when he told me I “had” to get one due to their popularity but I was wrong.
-I must pass on this baton of knowledge.
+Get one, thank me later.

 BEING THERE – GETTING AROUND / ACCOMMODATION / OTHER TIPS